cado-security/product-help/docs/cado/deploy/gcp/iam-description.md

 sidebar_position: 6
 ---

-# What IAM permissions does Cado use in GCP?
+# What IAM permissions does / Forensic Acquisition and Investigation use in GCP?

 ## Introduction

-Cado Security requires specific permissions in Google Cloud Platform (GCP) to function correctly.
+/ Forensic Acquisition and Investigation requires specific permissions in Google Cloud Platform (GCP) to function correctly.
 This document outlines the permissions needed, categorized by their functionality.
 For the most up-to-date permissions, please refer to the [Cado Security GCP Terraform Module](https://github.com/cado-security/Deployment-Templates/blob/main/gcp/modules/iam/main.tf).

 Please contact our support team at [support@cadosecurity.com](mailto:support@cadosecurity.com) if you have any queries on permissions.
 Please see [here](/cado/deploy/cross/adding-gcp) for permissions for import from GCP into a Cado deployment in Azure or AWS, as opposed to deploying and importing in GCP.

 ## Permissions Overview

-"Core Platform Operations Permissions" are required in the project where Cado is deployed.
+"Core Platform Operations Permissions" are required in the project where / Forensic Acquisition and Investigation is deployed.
 "Acquisition Permissions" are required in any project where you wish to import data from.

-### Core Platform Operations Permissions, in Cado Project
+### Core Platform Operations Permissions, in / Forensic Acquisition and Investigation Project

 #### Minimal Permissions to Run

-These are the essential permissions required for the Cado platform to start and operate when deployed in Google Cloud:
+These are the essential permissions required for the platform to start and operate when deployed in Google Cloud:

 - `iam.serviceAccounts.actAs` - Allows a user or service to impersonate a service account.
 This is required to attach a service account to a resource like a VM.
 - `iam.serviceAccounts.get` - Grants permission to view metadata about a service account, such as its display name, description, and unique ID.